serajhqi/socketio-test-client/README.md

 <img src="https://user-images.githubusercontent.com/7148972/177484177-0c824dc1-6d41-4c12-942e-ecc08ffba9fe.png" align="center" width="600">

-To globally install the app you can run:
+To globally install the app run:

 ```
-yarn gloabl add socketio-test-client
+yarn global add socketio-test-client
 ```
 This command is only tested under Linux OS.
 It will automatically opens the default browser and serves the app on `http://localhost:8888`